 Day 2 Istanbul (1B)

-We begin our day with an orientation tour of Istanbul on foot, with your Tour Leader.
-During this tour we will point out attractions such as the Aya Sofya and the Topkapi Palace, which you will want to return to and explore during your free time, as well as visiting and hearing the stories behind many of Istanbul’s sights and discovering some of your leader's hidden city secrets.
+We begin our day with an orientation tour of Istanbul on foot, with your CEO.
+During this tour we will point out attractions such as the Aya Sofya and the Topkapi Palace, which you will want to return to and explore during your free time, as well as visiting and hearing the stories behind many of Istanbul’s sights and discovering some of your CEO's hidden city secrets.

 Passing by various graveyards, mosques and tea houses, our path leads uphill to Istanbul’s grandest mosque complex and hilltop landmark, the Suleymaniye Camii.
 Learn more about the famous Sultan who is buried here, as well as the master architect who designed these beautiful buildings almost 500 years ago.
 There are many traditionally dressed sellers in this area touting refreshing glasses of sherbet for just a few cents- worth a try on a hot day!
 You are free to stay and explore the Grand Bazaar (please note that it is closed on Sundays), perhaps pause for lunch at one of this area’s many restaurants, or you may choose to accompany your leader back to the hotel.
 The remainder of your time is free until we depart for the train station this evening.

 In the evening we set off for the bus station ready to board our overnight bus, departing at 6pm this evening.

 Approximate travel time: Istanbul to Cappadocia via Ankara, 12 hours